byuccl/spydrnet/docs/source/tutorial.rst

     >>> netlist.top_instance.name

 This creates a new library and the library is added to the nestlist.
-For the entire documentation of SpyDrNet, please refer :ref:`sec:api_spec`
+For the entire documentation of SpyDrNet, please refer :ref:`api_summary`

     >>> netlist.create_library()